fbpx

 Work, desire, and passion are needed to create a cycling route across the Western Balkans.

-It is easy to say 2024 is Trans Dinarica’s year.
-The first cycling route connecting the entire Western Balkans Region is due to be completed, with a trail map and POI info, in July 2024.
+It is easy to say that 2024 is the year of Trans Dinarica cycle route.
+The first cycling route connecting the entire Western Balkans Region is set to be completed, with a Trans Dinarica trail map and POI info for every stage, in July 2024.
 But as we prepare to get out on the road and finish up the fieldwork in the coming months — finalizing the bike trail linking Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, Albania, North Macedonia, Kosovo, and Serbia — it’s important to look back on the progress made, the unseen work performed, and the lessons learned that brought us to this point.
 Everyone remembers a ribbon-cutting or the launch of a route when it opens.
 Few remember the late hours, the creative tension, the challenges, the solutions, the lows, and the many highs that happened to seemingly make a route “an immediate success.”

 The work on any bike trail starts, romantically, with an idea and hope.
-Practically, a route can only be completed after enough encouragement and funding come together so that the creation of a product as vast and far reaching as the Trans Dinarica bike trail, traversing eight countries, can begin to take form.
+Practically, a long-distance bike route like Trans Dinarica can only be completed after enough encouragement and funding come together so that the creation of a product as vast and far-reaching as the Trans Dinarica bike trail, traversing eight Balkan countries, can begin to take form.
 For that, our crew of development specialists got lucky.

-What has this encouragement and funding meant to the success of the Trans Dinarica trail?
+What has this encouragement and funding meant for the success of the Trans Dinarica trail?

 These workshops — held virtually — are among the most important work we do.
 The sessions provide information about the route and help inspire local operators, business owners, government officials, journalists, storytellers, and tourism professionals to make use of this itinerary.
 The workshops also act as a networking thread between thousands of villages, parks, nature reserves, cafes, hotels, restaurants, tour guides, bike shops, and enterprises we can’t even imagine yet.
 (In total, there will be more than two dozen workshops by the fall of 2024.)